rust-embedded/discovery-mb2/mdbook/src/05-meet-your-software/flash-it.md

 Flashing is the process of moving our program into the microcontroller's persistent memory.
 Once flashed, the microcontroller will execute the flashed program every time it is powered on.

-In this case, our `led-roulette` program will be the *only* program in the microcontroller memory.
-By this I mean that there's nothing else running on the microcontroller: no OS, no "daemon", nothing. `led-roulette` has full control over the device.
+Our program will be the *only* program in the microcontroller memory.
+By this I mean that there's nothing else running on the microcontroller: no OS, no "daemon", nothing.
+Our program has full control over the device.

 Flashing the binary itself is quite simple, thanks to `cargo embed`.